Bray Capital Advisors Lowers Stake in Truist Financial Co. (NYSE:TFC)

-Bray Capital Advisors cut its stake in Truist Financial Co.
-(NYSE:TFC – Free Report) by 30.9% during the second quarter, HoldingsChannel reports.
-The institutional investor owned 39,952 shares of the insurance provider’s stock after selling 17,828 shares during the quarter.
+Bray Capital Advisors lessened its position in shares of Truist Financial Co.
+(NYSE:TFC – Free Report) by 30.9% in the second quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
+The firm owned 39,952 shares of the insurance provider’s stock after selling 17,828 shares during the period.
 Bray Capital Advisors’ holdings in Truist Financial were worth $1,213,000 at the end of the most recent reporting period.

-A number of other hedge funds and other institutional investors have also recently bought and sold shares of the stock.
-EPG Wealth Management LLC lifted its stake in Truist Financial by 1.8% in the 4th quarter.
-EPG Wealth Management LLC now owns 12,219 shares of the insurance provider’s stock valued at $526,000 after buying an additional 213 shares in the last quarter.
-Williams Jones Wealth Management LLC. lifted its stake in Truist Financial by 5.8% in the 1st quarter.
-Williams Jones Wealth Management LLC. now owns 4,850 shares of the insurance provider’s stock worth $275,000 after purchasing an additional 268 shares in the last quarter.
-Financial Advocates Investment Management lifted its stake in Truist Financial by 3.5% in the 4th quarter.
-Financial Advocates Investment Management now owns 9,071 shares of the insurance provider’s stock worth $390,000 after purchasing an additional 306 shares in the last quarter.
-ForthRight Wealth Management LLC lifted its stake in Truist Financial by 3.1% in the 1st quarter.
-ForthRight Wealth Management LLC now owns 10,270 shares of the insurance provider’s stock worth $350,000 after purchasing an additional 307 shares in the last quarter.
-Finally, Newbridge Financial Services Group Inc. lifted its stake in Truist Financial by 42.6% in the 1st quarter.
-Newbridge Financial Services Group Inc. now owns 1,082 shares of the insurance provider’s stock worth $37,000 after purchasing an additional 323 shares in the last quarter.
-71.11% of the stock is owned by hedge funds and other institutional investors.
+A number of other institutional investors have also recently added to or reduced their stakes in TFC.
+Fairfield Bush & CO. acquired a new position in shares of Truist Financial during the first quarter worth about $25,000.
+Winch Advisory Services LLC acquired a new position in shares of Truist Financial during the first quarter worth about $26,000.
+GW&K Investment Management LLC acquired a new position in shares of Truist Financial during the first quarter worth about $31,000.
+Quarry LP acquired a new position in shares of Truist Financial during the first quarter worth about $32,000.
+Finally, MRP Capital Investments LLC acquired a new position in shares of Truist Financial in the first quarter worth about $34,000.
+Hedge funds and other institutional investors own 71.11% of the company’s stock.

 Truist Financial Announces Dividend

 The company also recently announced a quarterly dividend, which was paid on Friday, September 1st.
-Investors of record on Friday, August 11th were paid a dividend of $0.52 per share.
+Shareholders of record on Friday, August 11th were given a $0.52 dividend.
 The ex-dividend date of this dividend was Thursday, August 10th.
-This represents a $2.08 dividend on an annualized basis and a dividend yield of 7.32%.
-Truist Financial’s payout ratio is currently 48.15%.
+This represents a $2.08 dividend on an annualized basis and a yield of 7.32%.
+Truist Financial’s dividend payout ratio (DPR) is 48.15%.

 Truist Financial Corporation, a holding company, provides banking and trust services in the Southeastern and Mid-Atlantic United States.
 The company operates through three segments: Consumer Banking and Wealth, Corporate and Commercial Banking, and Insurance Holdings.
 Its deposit products include noninterest-bearing checking, interest-bearing checking, savings, and money market deposit accounts, as well as certificates of deposit and individual retirement accounts.